rackerlabs/support-how-to/content/skype-for-business/set-up-dns-records-for-cloud-office-skype-for-business.md

 -   \_sip.\_tls.*example.com*
 -   \_sipfederationtls.\_tcp.*example.com*

-Because of the nature of our hosted environment, the domain listed for the CNAME records will contain specific Skype for Business DNS records.
+Because of the nature of our hosted environment, the domain listed for the CNAME records contains specific Skype for Business DNS records.
 Use our help tool for the specific DNS records for your domain.

 After you log in with a mailbox that is enabled for Skype for Business, you can find the DNS settings through the [Help Tool](https://emailhelp.rackspace.com/) as shown in the following image.

 <img src="{% asset_path skype-for-business/set-up-dns-records-for-cloud-office-email-and-skype-for-business/SkypeforBusinessa.png %}" width="656" height="261" />

-If you know exactly which Exchange environment your domain is hosted on you can locate your specific records in the tables below.
+If you know exactly which Exchange environment your domain is hosted on, you can locate your specific records in the tables below.

 #### mex06.emailsrvr.com